denpamusic/PyPlumIO/docs/source/writing.rst

 .. autofunction:: pyplumio.devices.Device.set_nowait

-You can't access result, when using non-blocking setter as task is done in the background.
-You will, however, still get error message in the log in case of failure.
+When using non-blocking setter, you can't access the result as task is done in background.
+However, you'll still get error log message in case of a failure.

 .. code-block:: python